ono-midori/ono-midori.github.io/techs/linuxmm.md

 - **node_zonelists**: This is the order of zones that allocations are preferred from. (分配内存时选择哪一种zone type的优先级顺序).
 - **nr_zones**: Number of zones in this node, between 1 and 3.
 Not all nodes will have three.
 - **node_mem_map**: This is the first page of the `struct page` array representing each physical frame in the node.
-- **valid_addr_bitmap**: A bitmap which descibes "holes" in the memory node that no memory exists for.
+- **valid_addr_bitmap**: A bitmap which describes "holes" in the memory node that no memory exists for.
 Rarely used.
 - **bdata**.
 Only of interest to the boot memory allocator.
 - **node_start_paddr**: The starting physical address of the node.
 - **node_start_mapnr**: This gives the page offset within the global `mem_map`.